 $750,000 Medical Malpractice Verdict

 The plaintiff required two, otherwise unnecessary, surgeries to repair the bowel and try to clear the infection.
-There was also two procedures performed in which drains were placed in several of the abscesses to permit them to drain.
-The plaintiff remained in the hospital for approximately one month until she was discharged.
+Also, doctors performed two procedures.
+One in which drains were placed in several of the abscesses to permit them to drain.
+The plaintiff remained in the hospital for approximately one month until she received discharge notice.

-The plaintiff was left with a large scar from the exploratory repair surgery and was discharged with a golf-ball-sized abscess still in her abdomen.
+Those in charge left the plaintiff with a large scar from the exploratory repair surgery.
+Also, the plaintiff was discharged with a golf-ball-sized abscess still in her abdomen.
 That abscess took three years to resolve.
 The plaintiff also alleged that the abdominal surgeries aggravated her preexisting spinal pain associated with an earlier fusion from an accident in 2003.

 The defendant alleged that the injury to the small bowel was an accepted complication of a c-section.
 They alleged that the doctor was not negligent and that the injury likely occurred during manipulation of the uterus in an area that was not visible to the surgeon.

 The jury deliberated for 3 ½ hours and returned a unanimous verdict 8 – 0 that the defendant deviated from the standard of care and that her deviation was a proximate cause of plaintiff’s injuries.
-The jury awarded $750,000.00 in damages and pre-judgment interest as well as Medicare liens will be added to that number.
+The jury awarded $750,000.00 in damages and pre-judgment interest.
+Also, Medicare liens will be an addition to that number.